acionescu/event-bus/README.md

 #Why

-* We live in the age of big data, when we want to collect events about everything, to better understand certain aspects of the system, event how the system itself is running :
+* We live in the age of big data, when we want to collect events about everything, to better understand certain aspects of the system, even how the system itself is running :

 	* tech driven stuff ( monitoring, performance analysis, debugging, etc )
 	* business driven stuff ( analytics )